Talk about the versatility of playing skills, and you get Alexandra Zerner!

-Jason has established multiple associations during the course of his career.
+Jason has established many associations during his career.
 Of all his associated acts, he is best known for his guitar playing in the leading capacity for All Shall, Chelsea Grin, and Oasis.
 Aside from that, he has also ventured into setting up his solo profile with his debut solo album titled ‘I’ which was released last year.
 At present, he is playing as a sponsored artist for Ernie Ball Music Man and has also toured with Polyphia and Covet this year.

 Turn Up the Radio, the anthem for hard rock band Autograph back in the mid-1980’s.
 Autograph toured with every band you could think of back in the 1980’s.
 After a 22 year hiatus, founding member Steve Lynch decided to resurrect Autograph in 2011.
 Since then, Autograph has toured the world.
 With a concert at the M3 Music Festival this weekend, I had a quick chat with Steve Lynch about his playing, Autograph’s new record, and his current rig.